FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <u>Step 5:</u> Margin before or beyond Track.
 Change this if the time of your images is not within 1800 secs
 (default) of the track time.<br>
 <u>Step 6:</u> Choose if <b>TimeZone offset</b> is needed to be taken into account.<br>
 This is a funny one...
-The thing is, log files contain UTC time, while camera is usually set to local time (of where photo is taken).
+The thing is, log files contain UTC time, while a camera is usually set to local time (where the photo is taken).
 In most cases, we are dealing with two scenarios:<br>
 <ul>
     <li>Case A: Photos are taken in your local (time) area<br>
     -in this case there's no need to use TimeZone offset option.
 Short